DSpace-Labs/DSpace-Docker-Images/PITCHME.md

 ### A container's lifetime

-- Images package a complete environment
+- Images package a complete environment needed to run an application
-- Images define a concrete state that is packaged and shall be run
-- The container should not differ from the state packed into its image
+- Containers can be deleted when they are stopped
 - A container can be thrown away and recreated easily as the image defines it well
-- Containers are expected to be deleted when they stop

 +++